 Yellowstone has over 900 miles (1,450 km) of trails in a variety of habitats, from lush pine forests to stark thermal basins, from steep mountain treks to casual strolls along boardwalks.
 Take a closer look by getting off the beaten path and onto a trail.

-We customize your half-day or full-day Yellowstone privately guided hike according to your preferences, abilities, time of year, weather, and trail conditions.
+We customize your half-day (up to 5 hours) or full-day (up to 8 hours) Yellowstone privately guided hike according to your preferences, abilities, time of year, weather, and trail conditions.

 Our guides carry bear spray and are trained in trail safety in bear country.
 We take grizzly bears seriously!